aws-samples/aws-cdk-intro-workshop/workshop/content/20-create-project/500-deploy.md

 weight = 500
 +++

 Okay, we've got a CloudFormation template.
-What's next?

-Let's deploy it into our account.
+What's next? __Let's deploy it into our account!__

 ## Bootstrapping an environment

-On the first time you deploy a CDK app into an AWS environment, you'll need to deploy a "bootstrap stack" (aka "toolkit stack") into the environment.
-This stack includes resources that facilitate in the toolkit's operation.
+The first time you deploy an AWS CDK app into an environment (account/region), you'll need to deploy a "bootstrap stack" into the environment.
+This stack includes resources that are needed for the toolkit's operation.
 For example, the stack includes an S3 bucket that is used to store templates and assets during the deployment process.

-Execute this command once per deployment environment (account/region):
+You can use the `cdk bootstrap` command to install the bootstrap stack into an
+environment:

 ```s
 $ cdk bootstrap